CIDAG/SMICLR/README.md

 #### Cite

-Please cite [our paper](...) if you use this dataset in your own work:
+Please cite [our paper](...) if you use this code in your own work:

 ```
 @inproceedings{...